CSCE313-SU23-Kebo/exam-2-2a/README.md

 ## main.cpp
 ### Section 1
-Similar to LE6, you must create a vector of threads, call the thread constructor, and push back nthreads # of threads.
+You must create a vector of threads, call the thread constructor, and push back nthreads # of threads.
 Pass in the appropriate arguments to the thread function.
 Then, join the threads.

 Hint: The single_num_thread has an id argument.
 This is so that each thread knows what section of the sum array it works on.